 CHF BC will continue to share relevant information as we receive it.

 Read the full news release and backgrounder here.

 For the latest information, please visit the following Province of BC websites:

-As of March 8, 2021, the website links for vaccine clinic locations are now live:
+The website links for vaccine clinic locations are now live: